 Wine has a long history in Wachau going back to Roman times.
 Roman soldiers planted the first vines here as they did elsewhere.
-We visited one vineyard that had the remains of a Roman wall in its cellar.
+We visited one vineyard with the remains of a Roman wall in its cellar.
 (What have the Romans ever done for us, eh?)

 The church continued making wine after the collapse of the Roman empire.
-They made discoveries about matching grape varieties to soil types and building cellars and dry stone walls.
+They discovered grape varieties matching the soil types and building cellars and dry stone walls.

 Austrian grape varieties

 Grüner Veltliner is the main Austrian grape variety, accounting for ~30% of plantings.
-Typical tasting notes include: herbal, green fruits, white pepper while young, developing to honey and toast as it ages.
+Typical tasting notes include herbal, green fruits, and white pepper while young, developing into honey and toast as it ages.

 Wachau wine classification

-The Vinea Wachau wine association was founded in 1983, in an effort to promote the authenticity, individuality and craft of the Wachau region.
+The Vinea Wachau wine association was founded in 1983, to promote the authenticity, individuality and craft of the Wachau region.
 The association imposed strict quality criteria for wine growing, harvesting and making.
-Manual harvesting, all grapes must come from Wachau, no addition of sugar (chaptalisation), dry fermentation and no wood flavours.
+Manual harvesting, all grapes must come from Wachau, with no addition of sugar (chaptalisation), dry fermentation and no wood flavours.

 There are three styles of wines, with charming names from local objects and symbols, like the Steinfeder grass, the Federspiel, the prey dummy used in falconry and the indigenous green lizard, called Smaragd:

 The lightest of all styles, with a maximum abv of 11.5%.
-These wines are meant to be drank young, mainly as aperitif.
+These wines are meant to be drunk young, mainly as an aperitif.

-Somewhere in the middle, with delicate aromas, abv 11.5 -12.5%, meant to be an ideal food accompaniments.
+Somewhere in the middle, with delicate aromas, abv 11.5 -12.5%, meant to be an ideal food accompaniment.